awsdocs/aws-systems-manager-user-guide/doc_source/integration-remote-scripts.md

 1. In the **Advanced Options** section, choose **Write to S3** to store command output in an Amazon S3 bucket\.
 Type the bucket and prefix names in the text boxes\.

 1. Choose **Enable SNS notifications** to receive notifications and status about the command execution\.
-For more information about configuring SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for Run Command](rc-sns-notifications.md)\.
+For more information about configuring SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-notifications.md)\.

 1. Choose **Run**\.